Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Introduction

 \section{Introduction}

-Using Wi-Fi sensing, changes in Wi-Fi radio channel can be used to detect movements in the environment enabling a wide range of applications such as presence of humans, localization, fall detection etc.~\cite{ma2019wifi}.
-Since Wi-Fi networks are widely deployed, the above paradigm would make it possible to make aforementioned diverse set of applications available to the users and eliminate the need for different kind of sensors for different applications.
+Using Wi-Fi sensing, changes in the Wi-Fi radio channel can be used to detect movements in the environment, enabling a wide range of applications such as presence of humans, localization, fall detection, etc.~\cite{ma2019wifi}.
+Since Wi-Fi networks are widely deployed, the above paradigm would make it possible to make aforementioned diverse set of applications available to the users and eliminate the need for different kinds of sensors for different applications.
 Although a lot of work has been reported in the literature about Wi-Fi based sensing ~\cite{ma2019wifi, abdelnasser2015ubibreathe, li2020passive, abdelnasser2015wigest, arshad2017wi, 9989347,9477585,6212229}, lack of standardization has limited the proliferation of Wi-Fi sensing based applications.
 Therefore, the \ac{TGbf} started the development of an amendment to the IEEE 802.11 standard in September 2020 to standardize Wi-Fi based sensing~\cite{802.11bf} which will be known as IEEE 802.11bf.
-The IEEE 802.11bf standard defines Wireless Local Area Network (WLAN) sensing procedures, both in the sub-7 GHz~\cite{802.11bf, tanguy-wifi-sensing} and above 45 GHz band~\cite{802.11bf,blandino2023ieee}\blfootnote{U.S. Government work, not subject to U.S. Copyright.}.
+The IEEE 802.11bf standard defines Wireless Local Area Network (WLAN) sensing procedures, both in the sub-7 GHz~\cite{802.11bf, tanguy-wifi-sensing} and above 45 GHz band~\cite{802.11bf,blandino2023ieee} \blfootnote{U.S. Government work, not subject to U.S. Copyright.}.

 Integrating sensing with data communication in Wi-Fi network is quite attractive since it allows for more efficient use of spectrum and hardware.
-However, for sensing, the system may need to allocate a part of its radio resources to send dedicated sounding frames and other sensing related information, reducing resources available for regular data communication.
-Thus, sensing may become an overhead for data communication.
-Hence, \ac{TGbf} has given careful attention to the design of WLAN sensing procedure to limit the sensing overhead and its impact on communication performance.
-But, to the best of our knowledge, there is no performance study available to quantify the sensing performance and the impact of sensing on communication.
-Therefore, in this paper, we evaluate WLAN sensing performance and the impact of WLAN sensing on communication using performance metrics defined by us.
+However, for sensing, the system generally needs to allocate a part of its radio resources to send dedicated sounding frames and other sensing related information, reducing resources available for regular data communication.
+Thus, sensing becomes an overhead for data communication.
+There is no study that quantifies the impact of implementing Wi-Fi sensing procedures, specified in the IEEE 802.11bf standard, on data communication.
+In this work, we implement the most recent features of the IEEE 802.11bf protocol in the sub-7 GHz band by extending the \textit{IEEE 802.11ax lightsim software}~\cite{github_802.11ax} and conduct a thorough assessment of WLAN sensing performance as well as its impact on data communication.
+Given the novelty of a Wi-Fi network performing sensing procedures, we also introduce new performance metrics, which are designed to quantify both the overhead introduced by the sensing procedures and the failure rate of the sensing operations.